AChinGh/ITIL--v4-Service-Desk-Design/03-SLA-OLA/sla-ola-document.md

 ### Watermelon SLA — Anti-Pattern Note

 A **Watermelon SLA** occurs when metrics appear green (targets met) but the customer is actually unhappy.
-To prevent this at Northgate Solutions, SLA performance is reviewed alongside quarterly user satisfaction surveys.
+To prevent this at Richmond Solutions, SLA performance is reviewed alongside quarterly user satisfaction surveys.
 If survey scores are low despite targets being met, the metrics themselves are reviewed for relevance.

 ##